-1. Remove the unit front panel (see Fig. 2 and 3).
-2. Remove (3) hex screws on the NFD enclosure - (2) on the face of the cover and (1) on the left side cover.
+1. Remove the Control Box access panel.
+The NFD enclosure is located below the Control Box (see Fig. 28).
+2. Remove (3) cap head screws that secure the NFD enclosure front cover - (2) on the face of the cover and (1) on the left side cover.
+See Fig. 29.
 3. Remove the front cover of the NFD enclosure.
 4. Make sure the NFD shipped from the factory is at OFF position (the arrow on the black handle knob is at OFF).
 5. Insert the shaft with the cross pin on the top of the shaft in the horizontal position.
+See Fig. 29.

-6. Measure from the tip of the shaft to the top surface of the black pointer; the measurement should be 3.75-in. to 3.88-in.
-(95 mm to 99 mm).
+6. Measure from the tip of the shaft to the top surface of the black pointer; the measurement should be 3.75 to 3.88 in.
+(95 to 99 mm).
 7. Tighten the locking screw to secure the shaft to the NFD.
-8. Turn the handle to the OFF position with red arrow pointing to OFF.
+8. Turn the handle to the OFF position with red arrow pointing at OFF.
 9. Install the handle on to the painted cover horizontally with the red arrow pointing to the left.
 10. Secure the handle to the painted cover with (2) screws and lock washers supplied.
 11. Engaging the shaft into the handle socket, re-install (3) hex screws on the NFD enclosure.
 12. Re-install the unit front panel.